dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T819: Rehabilitation decisions should be case-specific.
+### T819: Decisions regarding rehabilitation should consider crime severity and willingness to change.

 |Support|
 |---|